-This Week on Earthsongs: Broken Walls
+This Week on Earthsongs: Leanne Betasamosake Simpson

 Features

-This Week on Earthsongs: Broken Walls
+This Week on Earthsongs: Leanne Betasamosake Simpson

-Mohawk/Scottish musician Jonathan Maracle is from Tyendinaga Mohawk Territory, Canada.
-He is the songwriter and lead vocalist for the band Broken Walls, also playing Mohawk wind flutes, native drums, and guitar.
-Jonathan and Tlingit percussionist Bill Pagaran discuss Broken Walls’ latest album, The Path.
-Their songs carry messages of embracing identity, through personal struggle and reconciling with the past.
-Incorporating native chants and often accompanied by First Nations Dancers, their...
+January 30, 2017 Artist, musician, writer, and poet Leanne Betasamosake Simpson is Mississauga Nishnaabe and a member of Alderville First Nation.
+Leanne’s unique spoken songs and soundscapes are built from personal experience.
+Her 2016 album f(l)ight sees Indigenous life through a powerfully intimate pairing of poetry and music.
+Combining the words fight and light, Leanne wanted the title of the album to reflect both the struggle and the warmth of Native people.
+F(l)ight is a collaborative...